Please note that since writing this post, Google has changed the name of Google My Business to Google Business Profile.

 These are just a few of the things you can do to optimize your listing.
 And taking advantage of the features within Google My Business will help potential customers learn more about your business, which is great for you and them.

-To fully optimize your Google My Business listing go to this page we created: How to Optimize Your Google My Business Listing.
+To fully optimize your Google My Business listing go to this page we created: How to Optimize Your Google Business Profile.

 Google My Business is a crucial part of Local SEO but is simply one example of a Local Citation…